thanhqtran/tohoku_bootcamp/spring2024/timeseries_r/readme.md

 3/29 Entry Level Bayesian Time Series <br>

 # Requirements
-Bring your laptop with you every time when you come to class.
+Bring your laptop with you every time when you come to class.<br>
+Printed class materials will be assigned after signing at the beginning of each class.

 # Instructors